zhad3/zextractor/README.md

 `./zextractor -h`
 ```
 A tool to extract files from one or multiple Gravity Resource/Patch Files (GRF,GPF) or THOR files
 -c          --configFile Specific config file to use instead of the default.
 Default: zextractor.conf
                    --grf List of GRF filenames to load.
 Can contain multiple comma separated values.
 E.g. rdata.grf,data.grf.
 In that case rdata.grf would be loaded first.
 Default:
                   --thor THOR filename to load.
 Can only extract one THOR file at a time.
 Default:
         --keepLettercase Use original filenames.
 Whether the extracted files should have the same lower/uppercase as in the GRF.
 Default: false
            --outputAscii Output ascii filenames.
 If set to true, the output filenames will use the raw ascii filenames instead of the converted korean utf encoding.
 Default: false
         --printFiletable Creates a <filenames>__filetable.txt that contains the filetable information.
 Default: false
                 --outdir Directory to place the extracted files into.
 Default: output
            --filtersfile Filename of the filters text file to use.
 Default: filters.txt
                --filters Comma separated filters.
 Default:
                --extract Whether to extract any files.
 Default: true
+     --grfEditorPassword Password used for GRFEditor encryption.
+Default:
 -v             --verbose Verbose log/print statements.
 Default: false
+             --patchMode Enable PatchMode.
+In PatchMode a separate filetable will be generated that keeps track of which GRF the extracted files belong to.
+This filetable will be consulted when extracting files from e.g. a patch file to make sure that no files are overwritten that belong to a GRF which is considered higher priority.
+Default: false
+   --writePatchFiletable Write a patch filetable.
+If set to true it will create a patch filetable even if PatchMode is disabled.
+If PatchMode is enabled this setting is automatically set to true.
+Default: false
+         --patchPriority Priority list of GRF filenames for PatchMode.
+First entry has highest priority, followed by second and so on.
+Default:
+        --patchFiletable Use a specific filetable for PatchMode.
+If none is provided a default filetable called 'zextractor_filetable.dat' will be used in the 'outdir' directory.
+Default:
+           --patchTarget Target GRF of the input patch files.
+Specifying this will treat all files in the patch file as if they are supposed to be saved to the target GRF.
+Default:
 -h                --help This help information.
 ```

 ## Examples